Sunset-in-Santa-Monica-along-the-California-coast-in-Los-Angeles

 If you have extra time during your weekend in Los Angeles, there is no shortage of activities to dive into.
 Los Angeles has an excellent selection of museums to check out when you’re visiting the city.

-The Broad and MOCA are both art museums where you can spend a couple of hours walking the exhibits.
+The Broad and MOCA are both art museums where you can spend a couple of hours walking the exhibits, and both are completely free to visit.

 Tapping into the Hollywood theme, the Academy Museum of Motion Pictures and Grammy Museum are awesome places to learn more about film and music.